 We understand and appreciate the importance of resident wellness and work hard to keep the team healthy, productive and fulfilled.
 You can rely on a strong support network of mentors and colleagues during a residency experience that sets you up for a trajectory of success in otolaryngology–head and neck surgery.

 Residency Program: What You Need to Know Right Now

-- Six-and-a-half-year program including two years of NIH-funded research time.
-Learn more about the decision process.
+- Six–and-a-half-year program including two years of NIH-Funded research.

 Number of residents accepted:

 Rotation Specifics — Primary Rotation Sites and Subspecialty Exposure